Evgeniyzuev/open-abundance-copy/docs/TASKS_STREAKS_PLAN.md

 - [ ] Add uncomplete day / undo completion.
 - [ ] Add real streak calculation: current streak, longest streak, missed scheduled days.
 - [ ] Add full calendar view by month.
-- [ ] Add note-to-task duplication button from `Notes`.
+- [ ] After routing exists, add `Note -> New Task` flow: open the `New Task` screen prefilled from the note instead of directly cloning in place.
 - [ ] Move uploaded images into a dedicated IndexedDB image store instead of keeping compressed data in the task row.
 - [ ] Add offline action queue and Supabase sync.
 - [ ] Add Supabase Storage or external image URL strategy for synced user images.
 - [ ] Add reminders and push notifications.
-- [ ] Add completed/archived tasks section if it becomes useful.
+- [ ] Persist subtask completion state if it becomes part of progress/streak logic.

 ## Цель